 Vicodin contains two active ingredients:

-Acetaminophen: Acetaminophen is a widely available over-the-counter analgesic that is sold under the brand name Tylenol and others.
-The mechanism of action of acetaminophen is not fully understood, but it is believed to inhibit an enzyme called COX and prevent activation of pain pathways in the central nervous system to produce analgesia (pain relief).
+- Acetaminophen – Acetaminophen is a widely available over-the-counter analgesic (pain reliever) that is sold under the brand name Tylenol and others.
+The mechanism of action of acetaminophen is not fully understood, but it is believed to inhibit an enzyme called COX and prevent the activation of pain pathways in the central nervous system to produce analgesia (pain relief).

 Why Is Vicodin Prescribed?
 Who Should Take It?

-Vicodin (hydrocodone acetaminophen tablet) is prescribed to treat moderate to severe pain that cannot be managed with other pain medications.
-For example, postsurgical pain, pain related to cancer, and pain from serious injuries and trauma.
+Vicodin is prescribed to treat moderate to severe pain that cannot be managed with other pain medications.
+For example, post-surgical pain, pain related to cancer, and pain from serious injuries and trauma.
 The combination of hydrocodone and acetaminophen is also used as an antitussive (cough suppressant).

-How Effective is Vicodin as a Pain Medication?
-Is Vicodin the Strongest Painkiller?
+How Effective Is Vicodin?
+Is It the Strongest Painkiller?

 Vicodin is not the strongest painkiller.
-However, it is an opioid, and opioids are some of the strongest painkillers available.
-Opioids are obtained from the poppy plant (for example, morphine) or made in the laboratory (for example, hydrocodone, oxycodone, fentanyl, and others).
-The illegal drug heroin is also an opioid drug.
+However, it is an opioid, and opioids are some of the most addictive painkillers available.
+Opioid painkillers are obtained from the poppy plant (for example, morphine) or lab-made to mimic those obtained from the poppy plant (for example, hydrocodone, oxycodone, fentanyl, and others).
+The illegal drug heroin is also an opioid.

 The approximate potency (strength) of hydrocodone relative to morphine is about 2/3.
 Fentanyl, which is responsible for most opioid overdose deaths in the US, is 100 times stronger than morphine.